-An enumeration is a user-defined value type that consists of a set of named constants, known as enumeration members.
+An enumeration is a user-defined value type consisting of a set of named constants (we will call each element a ‘member’ of the enumeration).

 Defining an enumeration